-BA (Hons) Architectural Technology, 2017 Architectural technologist (ACIAT), ADAM Architecture
+Architectural Technologist (ACIAT), ADAM Architecture BA (Hons) Architectural Technology, 2017

-Hi Ed, tell us a bit about your role at ADAM Architecture.
+Tell us a bit about your role at ADAM Architecture.

 I work directly with the project director and team to develop, manage and control the technical construction of a variety of projects covering the residential and commercial sectors.
 I have lots of experience helping to manage and design traditionally designed projects at all kinds of building/construction scales.
 I work closely with all of the consultant team, client and contractor (usually from RIBA stages 4-6), making sure the projects are delivered within the agreed programme and budget.